THE SUN CAN BE

 EVENT 5 - SATURDAY 23RD AUGUST 2025

-The penultimate fifth event in our series features an array of bespoke new readings and performances from the IPLA collective, Richard Marshall, SJ Fowler, Golnoosh Nour, Matt Martin, and more to be announced!
+The penultimate fifth event in our series features an array of bespoke new readings and performances from the IPLA collective, Patrick Cosgrove, Richard Marshall, SJ Fowler, Golnoosh Nour, Matt Martin, and Francais de Lima!